 Increased Number of UNT Students with a Healthy Disregard for the Impossible

-The Center for Leadership & Service has wrapped up their seventh annual LeaderShape Institute.
+The Center for Leadership & Service has wrapped up its seventh annual LeaderShape Institute.
 This year, 58 students attended the Institute and are ready to change campus and the world!
 The week would not have been possible without Cluster Facilitators and On-Site Coordinators.
 We would like to personally thank Kally Jorgensen (Student Activities), Gary Cocke (Sustainability), Kerry Stanhope (Health & Wellness), Nathan Edwards (TRIO), Kelsey Kunkle (Transfer Center), Sara Watkins (Emerald Eagles Scholars), Brittany Ankeny-Dooley (Center for Leadership & Service) and Amber Helton.
-Thank you to our sponsors Wells Fargo, Target, University Union, Housing & Residence Life and Rec Sports whose financial contribution continues to make this 6-day Institute possible.
+Thank you to our sponsors Wells Fargo, Target, University Union, Housing & Residence Life, and Rec Sports whose financial contribution continues to make this 6-day Institute possible.

 Chapters of the Year were awarded to:

 • Alpha Phi for the Panhellenic Council

 • Alpha Tau Omega for the Interfraternity Council

 • Iota Phi Theta Fraternity, Inc. for the National Pan-Hellenic Council